yuqiii-wang/KnowledgeNotes/languages/cpp/optimization/practices.md

 However, it might reduce performance if misused, for increased cache misses and thrashing.

+### `inline` Implementation

+Inline expansion is similar to macro expansion as the compiler places a new copy of the function in each place it is called.
+Inlined functions run a little faster than the normal functions as function-calling-overheads are saved.

+Inline expansion is used to eliminate the time overhead (excess time) when a function is called.

+Without inline functions, the compiler decides which functions to inline.

+Ordinarily, when a function is invoked, control is transferred to its definition by a branch or call instruction.
+With inlining, control drops through directly to the code for the function, without a branch or call instruction.

 `inline` does not work for virtual function nor recursion.

 ### Implicit `inline`